MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 ## Private Endpoints

-[Private Endpoints](/azure/private-link/private-endpoint-overview) allow private access to Azure resources (such as [storage/event hub](vnet-endpoint-storage-event-hub.md)/Data Lake Gen 2), and use private IP from your Virtual Network, effectively bringing the resource into yourvirtual network.
+[Private Endpoints](/azure/private-link/private-endpoint-overview) allow private access to Azure resources (such as [storage/event hub](vnet-endpoint-storage-event-hub.md)/Data Lake Gen 2), and use private IP from your Virtual Network, effectively bringing the resource into your virtual network.
-Create a [private endpoint](/azure/private-link/private-endpoint-overview) to resources used by data connections, such as event hub and storage, and external tables such as Storage, Data Lake Gen 2, and SQL Database from yourvirtual network to access the underlying resources privately.
+Create a [private endpoint](/azure/private-link/private-endpoint-overview) to resources used by data connections, such as event hub and storage, and external tables such as Storage, Data Lake Gen 2, and SQL Database from your virtual network to access the underlying resources privately.

  > [!NOTE]
  > Setting up Private Endpoint requires [configuring DNS](/azure/private-link/private-endpoint-dns), We support [Azure Private DNS zone](/azure/dns/private-dns-privatednszone) setup only.
 Custom DNS server isn't supported.

 ## Configure Network Security Group rules

-[NSGs](/azure/virtual-network/security-overview) give you the ability to control network access within avirtual network.
-You must configure NSGs for your Azure Data Explorer cluster to work in yourvirtual network.
+[NSGs](/azure/virtual-network/security-overview) give you the ability to control network access within a virtual network.
+You must configure NSGs for your Azure Data Explorer cluster to work in your virtual network.

 ### Configure Network Security Group rules using subnet delegation